dmmiller612/bert-extractive-summarizer/README.md

 https://github.com/huggingface/neuralcoref library to resolve words in summaries that need more context.
 The greedyness of the neuralcoref library can be tweaked in the CoreferenceHandler class.

-As of version 0.4.2, by default, CUDA is used if a gpu is available.
+As of the most recent version of bert-extractive-summarizer, by default, CUDA is used if a gpu is available.

 Paper: https://arxiv.org/abs/1906.04165